 - The aforementioned Die Hard, Commando, Taken, Terminator 2: Judgement Day, The Expendables, and The Matrix are all loaded with incredibly iconic characters or moments.

 - Speed (1994) perfectly harnessed the ‘ticking clock’ element to the genre, with Keanu Reeves’ Jack Traven tasked with not letting a bus drop below 50mph.
 Obviously, there’s a bomb involved.

 - The most impressively committed to the action set piece is arguably Raiders of the Lost Ark (1981), with The Fast and the Furious franchise (2001 – present) upping the stakes each and every time they gear up.

 - Con Air (1997), John Wick (2014), Face/Oﬀ (1997), Point Break (1991), RoboCop (1987), Battle Royale (2000), Leon (1994) – they all conform to and own the genre in such unique and interesting ways.

 The themes and conventions of the genre spill out right across cinema into many sub-genres.
-The crossover between action and war is incredibly well trodden, as is action/sci- fi, action/adventure and the action/comedy.
-The wise-cracking, yet vulnerable, characters featured in Beverly Hills Cop (1984), Lethal Weapon and Rush Hour (1998).
+The crossover between action and war is incredibly well-trodden, as is action/sci-fi, action/adventure, and action/comedy.
+The wise-cracking, yet vulnerable, characters featured in Beverly Hills Cop (1984), Lethal Weapon, and Rush Hour (1998).